JamisonHunter/powergrab/README.md

 Powergrab is a Rust CLI tool that displays battery information, including the current percentage and time until fully charged.

+### Motivation

+I built this CLI tool to work on my MacBook in order to easily check my battery state.
+As a low vision user, I prefer to check my computer info using CLI tools.
+I could also see this being useful for anybody who frequently uses the terminal in order to check information quickly and concisely.

 ## Installation

 ### Prerequisites